angelayejinyi/russia-ukraine-network-support/README.md

 This repository contains a collection of online support site URLs circulated on social media platforms during the Russia-Ukraine conflict.
 We uncover a heterogeneous suite of support resources, including crowdsourcing and crowdfunding platforms as well as local and international funding organizations.
 The URLs were extracted from a collection of 68M social media posts from four platforms, namely Twitter, Facebook, Instagram, and YouTube, over a three-month period (February 22, 2022 - April 28, 2022), beginning two days prior to the Russian invasion of Ukraine.

 Overall, we gathered more than 383k support URLs from a list of 51 domains shared across four social media platforms.
-In this repository, we provide public access to this data, calling for further investigations into these benevolent activities to promote positive impact and prosocial behavior through social media.
+In this repository, we provide public access to this data, calling for further investigations into these benevolent activities to promote positive impact and prosocial behavior through social media. *This work is published in Workshop Proceedings of the 17th International AAAI Conference on Web and Social Media (ICWSM 2023).
+[Workshop Paper Abstract](https://workshop-proceedings.icwsm.org/abstract.php?id=2023_05)*

 ## Data Organization